gcharot/Zabbix/zjstat/README.md

 ## WHY

 By default zabbix offers the proc.num check unfortunately this check is based on the process command line which is not very convinient for java processes.
-Concerning java process memory monitoring, this requires a JMX interface which is not nécessarely supported by all program or very contraignant to deploy.
+Concerning java process memory monitoring, this requires a JMX interface which is not necessarily supported by all program or very contraignant to deploy.

 zjstat uses only system command, there is nothing to install apart from the java utilities.